 Central air conditioning

 Most of the air conditioners in residential buildings are in the form of split systems.
 The compressor and condenser are combined as a single condensing unit mounted outdoors.
-Two flexible refrigerant lines, one for gas and one for liquid, connect the components.
+Two flexible refrigerant lines connect the components, one for gas and one for liquid.
 When the furnace is electric, a blower is included in the system.
 The evaporator, a finned coil, is mounted in a section of ductwork within the furnace blower.

-The compressor uses electricity as its source of power to pump the refrigerant across the system collecting indoor heat and removing it from home.
+The compressor uses electricity to pump the refrigerant across the system collecting indoor heat and removing it from home.
 The heat dissipates outdoors by the coil in the condensing unit.

 Warm air indoors gets blown through the indoor coil (cold) to remove moisture and heat.
 The heat in the air transfers to the coil, and thus the air cools.